This page is the fastest way to run Spooky in containers and verify health, metrics, and first proxied traffic.

 spooky:latest

-See packaging/docker/config.docker.yaml for a fully annotated reference config.
+See packaging/docker/config.docker.yaml for the packaged container reference config.

 Building the Image